The truth is more interesting than the legend about the golden grasshopper perched above Faneuil Hall since 1742.

 The real story links the golden grasshopper to tracts of land in Maine, includes a secret within its belly and a tale of theft and recovery.

 According to the legend, the golden grasshopper weathervane was a gift from coppersmith Shem Drowne to Peter Faneuil.
-Faneuil, of course, was a wealthy merchant and slave trader who donated Faneuil Hall to Boston.
+Faneuil, a wealthy merchant and slave trader, donated Faneuil Hall to Boston.

-Legend further has it that Shem Drowne was discouraged by his many failures in colonial New England.
+Legend further has it that Shem Drowne got discouraged by his many failures in colonial New England.
 He lay down in an open field, and upon waking saw a boy chasing a grasshopper.
 Shem watched and talked with the boy, who took him home to his wealthy parents.
 They gave him dinner and later adopted him.
-The golden grasshopper weathervane was to commemorate the turning point in his life.
+The golden grasshopper weathervane commemorated that turning point in his life.

 The Real Story

 The real story?
-Above London’s Royal Exchange was a grasshopper weathervane recognized around the world as a symbol of commerce.
-Faneuil Hall was built on Boston’s then-shoreline, and Peter Faneuil no doubt intended it as a symbol of commerce, beckoning to ships that put into Boston Harbor.
+Above London’s Royal Exchange a grasshopper weathervane perched, recognized around the world as a symbol of commerce.
+(It’s still there.)
+Peter Faneuil Hall built his hall on Boston’s then-shoreline, and he no doubt intended it as a symbol of commerce, a beacon to ships that put into Boston Harbor.